marcbreitung/problem-search-explorer/README.md

 # Problem Search Explorer

-Generates a randomized map to explore different search strategies
+A Vue application: generates a randomized map to explore different search strategies.